Kavaeric/p700/codex/Sol.md

 Sol is orbited by [Earth](Earth), the capital and homeworld of the [Terran Federation](Terran_Federation).
-Terrans have a consistent presence throughout the Sol system due to the abundance of lucrative mining sites across Sol's various planets, moons, and asteroids.
+Terrans have a consistent presence throughout the Sol system due to the abundance of lucrative mining sites across Sol's various planets and moons.

 ## Solar system
-The Solar system has eight planets: Four inner terrestrial planets, two gas giants, and two ice giants.
+The Solar system has nine planets: Four inner terrestrial planets, two gas giants, and three ice giants.

 <div class="systemDiagram">
     {% include system_object.html